ShanaryS/real-estate-calculator-bot/output/README.md

-This folder is for storing saved URLs, analyses, and logging errors.
+This folder contains all files relating to the output of the program.

 These are specific to the user and are thus created at runtime as necessary.